-Students withdrawing from all classes and exiting the University after the first day of classes must complete the Withdrawal from the University form.
-The completed form should be submitted to the Director of the Academic Resource Center/First Year Advocate or faxed to 229-931-2277.
+Students withdrawing from all classes and exiting the University after the first day of classes must complete the Withdrawal from GSW Class(es) form.
+Students should choose from the options on the form and follow the information provided to complete the process.
 The effective date of the withdrawal from the University is entered as the date from the Withdrawal from the University form.

-Withdrawal from the University prior to the published no-penalty date will result in grades of W (withdrawn) for all courses.
+Withdrawal from the University prior to the published no academic penalty date will result in grades of W (withdrawn) for all courses.

-Withdrawal from the University after the no-penalty date will result in grades of WF (withdrawn failing) except for documented non-academic reasons.
+Withdrawal from the University after the no academic penalty date will result in grades of WF (withdrawn failing) except for documented non-academic reasons.

 All withdrawals from the University must be approved and completely processed before the last day of classes.
-The student is fully responsible for supplying all pertinent documentation to the Director of the Academic Resource Center/First Year Advocate.
+The student is fully responsible for supplying all pertinent documentation to accompany the form.